 From Toulouse take the A62 autoroute, leaving at Jct 6 (Aiguillon / Tonneins) at the village of Damazan.
 From Damazan, there are two roads signposted to Tonneins.
 DO NOT follow the sign to Tonneins which has the sign for Heavy Goods Vehicles on it!
 Take the other road signed to Tonneins, the D300 Follow the D300 towards Villeton for about 8 kilometres.
 On the edge of Villeton cross straight over the D120 and continue ahead for apx 3 kms until the road forks.
 The left fork leads over the canal bridge to Lagruère and Calonges.
 Take the right fork and drive down away from the trees to the T junction near the ruined church at St Juin.
 The gated entrance to "Les Peupliers" is immediately on your right just before you reach this junction

 From Bergerac take the D933 to Seyches In Seyches, take the D641 to Gontaud-de-Nogaret, continuing through on past Gontaud on the D641 for 3.5 kms until you reach the D813.
 Turn left here to Tonneins.
 In Tonneins town, turn right at the first set of traffic lights (signed D120 - Casteljaloux).
-Cross the Garonne river and then turn right at the sign for Lagruère and "Halte Nautique" Turn first left at the sign for "Halte Nautique" (don't follow the sign pointing straight on to Lagruere) Turn left at the ruined church (signed Villeton) "Les Peupliers" is the large house on that corner
+Cross the Garonne river and then turn right at the sign for Lagruère and "Halte Nautique" Turn first left at the sign for "Halte Nautique" (don't follw the sign straight on to Lagruere) Turn left at the ruined church (signed Villeton) The gated entrance to "Les Peupliers" is immediately on your left as you turn at this junction